A Walk Through Fire: The Chanukah Scene

 “Asher, darling come here, will you?”

 Ash followed Drew’s grandmother into the kitchen, where the wonderful aromas of frying onions and roasting chicken enveloped him, then through to the spacious dining room, where a large table was set with beautiful china and crystal.

 “Do you need help with something Esther?”
 He smiled down at the tiny woman who stood before him.
 He’d reach into the sky and grab the moon for her if she asked.
 And even if she didn’t ask, there was nothing Ash wouldn’t do for her.
-There was no one in the world who meant more to him than Esther.
-Except perhaps Drew.
+No one in the world meant more to him than Esther.
+Except for perhaps Drew.

 Thinking of Drew and the way they woke up this morning sent a flush of heat through him.
 Their lovemaking had been extra sweet; perhaps it was because they’d been together six months now and it only seemed to be getting better and better.

 “I wanted you to help me set up the menorah for the candle lighting tonight.”
 She indicated the large bronze candelabra set in the center of the dining room table.

 Ash fidgeted, tugging at the sleeves of his shirt.
 “I’ve never done anything like this before.
 I don’t know much about the holiday.
 We didn’t learn much about other religions growing up.
 Just that we’d go to hell if we didn’t believe in what the teachers and the preachers were telling us.”

 Esther squeezed his arm.
 “That’s why I wanted you to do this with me.
 You’re part of our family now, Asher.
 That means you celebrate our holidays.
 I’m not asking you to give up what you believe in, merely join our traditions with yours.”

 “I’m more than happy to celebrate Chanukah.
 Believe me, as I’ve said before, Santa never stopped by our house growing up.”